-These safaris and holidays proliferate throughout Africa, Asia and Latin America.
+Below I have included some of my top recommendations for low-carbon safaris and holidays in Africa and Asia.
 Of course, all of these holidays can be taken privately for anyone concerned about social distancing or simply wanting a wonderful, exclusive experience with your family or group of friends, or for a couple.

 In Africa, one can undertake a dedicated walking safari in pristine wildlife areas.
 They normally last for around five days, or as few as just a couple of days.
 For those who simply want to spend perhaps a few hours walking each day, this can be achieved, too.
 Essentially they can be tailored to your own preferences so they can be as long or as short as you wish!

 The countries that offer the finest walking safaris, with wonderful amounts of wildlife to be seen en route, include:

 In Zambia’s South Luangwa Valley, the walking safaris are usually conducted over a six-day period.
 The area is renowned for its concentration of wildlife and the largest leopard population in southern Africa, and you walk spotting wildlife as you go with your expert guide.
 The experience is similarly wonderful in the Lower Zambezi National Park.

 My favourite way to walk on safari in Zambia is to spend two nights at a private camp erected just for your party, taking short walks from this base each day, then walking to a second camp before finally departing for your third camp for the last two nights.
 These tents are all erected for you and all you need to bring is a pair of binoculars!

 You travel around 10kms on foot each day, which allows you to really become immersed in the bush.
 I personally adore a walking safari as one learns so much more on foot; from the footprints in the sand, the direction they were heading, the way the grass has folded or bent, drag marks if a predator had made a kill and if there are any accompanying tell-tale signs of blood.
 Your guide and tracker pull all this together to complete the story and show you how they read the signs.